 Sympathetic Nervous System Definition

 The autonomic nervous system (ANS) mediates actions that occur without voluntary control such as heart rate or blood pressure.
-It consists of both the sympathetic and parasympathetic nervous systems, and they often act in a complementary manner.
+It consists of both the sympathetic nervous system (SNS) and parasympathetic nervous systems (PNS), and they often act in a complementary manner.